Event Director/Sponsorships/Brand Marketing Professional

 Heather established Get Off The Couch Potato Sports Productions LLC with business partner Samantha Pruitt in 2010 to bring world-class events to the California Central Coast.
 She continues to work as a marketing consultant to several central coast businesses.

 Heather earned a degree at UCLA and continues to educate herself in the ever-changing world of marketing.
-She is currently training for the Surf City Half Marathon.
+She just recently finished the Marine Corp Marathon.